 Stuart Agnew MEP - European Parliament Member

 He was a UKIP candidate in the 2001 General Election for Mid-Norfolk, the 2004 European Parliamentary Election (Eastern Counties), the 2005 General Election again for North Norfolk and also stood for the North Norfolk District Council in 2007.
-Stuart was elected to the European Parliament in June 2009 and was UKIP's Parliamentary candidate for Broadlands in 2010.
+Stuart was elected to the European Parliament in June 2009 and was re-elected in 2014.
+Stuart was UKIP's Parliamentary candidate for Broadland in 2010.

 Outside of UKIP, Stuart Agnew is a member of the National Farmers Union and served as their Norfolk County Chairman in 1998.
 He was also the Norfolk Delegate to the NFU HQ Council from 2000 to 2009, when he relinquished the position on being elected to the European Parliament.
 He is a keen campaigner against the man-made global warming myth and on coastal erosion.

 His career has included farm management, serving as a Soil & Water Conservation Officer in Rhodesia and in the Rhodesian Army.
 He currently farms near Fakenham, Norfolk, where he has 35,000 free range layers, 500 ewes and 400 acres of arable land.
 Since being elected to the European Parliament, he has handed over much of the management of his farm to family members and outside consultants.

 Stuart is the author and presenter of a major lecture on the EU, which he has presented in schools, colleges and at many public meetings.